Building HSQLDB Jars

 HSQLDB can be built in any combination of JRE (Java Runtime Environment) versions and many jar file sizes.

-A jar built with an older JRE is compatible for use with a newer JRE (you can compile with Java 6 and run with 8).
-But the newer JDBC capabilities of HyperSQL and the JRE will be not be available.
+A jar built with an older JRE is compatible for use with a newer JRE.
+You can compile with Java 8 and run with 11 but the Java module capabilities of HyperSQL will be not be available.

 The smallest engine jar (hsqldbmin.jar) contains the engine and the HSQLDB JDBC Driver client.
 The default size (hsqldb.jar) also contains server mode support and the utilities.
 The largest size (hsqldbtest.jar)includes some test classes as well.
 Before building the hsqldbtest.jar package, you should download the junit jar from http://www.junit.org and put it in the /lib directory, alongside servlet.jar, which is included in the .zip package.